Type IIA String Theory and tmf with Level Structure: Orienting

 \subsection{Low-degree homotopy groups of \texorpdfstring{$\MTString^h$}{MStringh}}

 In this subsection, we compute low-dimensional \stringh bordism groups, and also calculate the effects of some of the orientations $\sigma_1(n)$ of the previous section on homotopy groups.

-We will recall a few facts about the Brown-Peterson spectrum $\BP$ since many of the results in the remainder of this section utilize $\BP$ and its siblings $\BP\ang n$ in their proofs. $\BP$ is obtained by localizing $\MU$ at a prime $p$, and then $\MU_{(p)}$ is expressible as a wedge sum of suspensions of $\BP$~\cite{BP66}.
-This direct-sum decomposition does not play especially well with the multiplication on $\MU$. \begin{thm}[{Basterra-Mandell~\cite[Theorem 1.1]{BM13}}] The wedge-sum decomposition of $\MU_{(p)}$ into a sum of shifts of $\BP$ may be chosen so that the maps $\MU_{(p)}\leftrightarrows\BP$ splitting off the lowest-degree summand are $E_4$-algebra maps. \end{thm} \begin{cor} Given an $E_\infty$-ring homomorphism $f\colon \MU\to E$, where $E$ is $p$-local, we can precompose with the $E_4$-ring homomorphism $\BP\to\MU_{(p)}$ to obtain an $E_4$-ring homomorphism $\widetilde f\colon \BP\to E$. \end{cor} It is not known whether one can strengthen this result to an $E_n$-splitting for some $n > 4$; Lawson~\cite[Remark 4.4.7]{Law18} and Senger~\cite[Theorem 1.3]{Sen17} have shown that it is not possible to do so for $n \ge 2(p+3)$.
+We will recall a few facts about the Brown-Peterson spectrum $\BP$ since many of the results in the remainder of this section utilize $\BP$ and its siblings $\BP\ang n$ in their proofs. $\BP$ is obtained by localizing $\MU$ at a prime $p$, and then $\MU_{(p)}$ is equivalent to a wedge sum of suspensions of $\BP$~\cite{BP66}.
+This equivalence is not compatible with the ring structure, except on the lowest-degree $\BP$ summand. \begin{thm}[{Basterra-Mandell~\cite[Theorem 1.1]{BM13}}] The wedge-sum decomposition of $\MU_{(p)}$ into a sum of shifts of $\BP$ may be chosen so that the maps $\MU_{(p)}\leftrightarrows\BP$ splitting off the lowest-degree summand are $E_4$-algebra maps. \end{thm} \begin{cor} Given an $E_\infty$-ring homomorphism $f\colon \MU\to E$, where $E$ is $p$-local, we can precompose with the $E_4$-ring homomorphism $\BP\to\MU_{(p)}$ to obtain an $E_4$-ring homomorphism $\widetilde f\colon \BP\to E$. \end{cor} It is not known whether one can strengthen this result to an $E_n$-splitting for some $n > 4$; Lawson~\cite[Remark 4.4.7]{Law18} and Senger~\cite[Theorem 1.3]{Sen17} have shown that it is not possible to do so for $n \ge 2(p+3)$.

 The homotopy rings of $\BP$ and $\BP\ang n$ are

 In both cases $\abs{v_i} = 2(p^i-1)$.
 The map $\BP\to\BP\ang n$ sends $v_i\mapsto v_i$ for $1\le i\le n$ and sends $v_i\mapsto 0$ for $i > n$.